defi-wonderland/gnosis-safe-proposor/README.md

 Default: `1`

-Adding new chains should be extremely easy as long as it is supported by: `https://safe-relay.gnosis.io/` and `https://safe-relay.gnosis.pm` (read [gnosis.ts](https://github.com/defi-wonderland/gnosis-safe-proposor/blob/main/src/utils/gnosis.ts))
+Adding new chains should be extremely easy as long as it is supported by: `https://safe-relay.gnosis.io/` (read [gnosis.ts](https://github.com/defi-wonderland/gnosis-safe-proposor/blob/main/src/utils/gnosis.ts))

 ### `--operation` or `-o`